Skip to Content

 Step 3—Keep your Toddler Involved

-Let your toddler be involved as you transition the crib out and the new big kid bed in.
-Let her see the transition so she can process what is happening.
+Let your toddler be involved as you transition the crib out and the new toddler bed in.

 Step 4—Put a Toddler Gate or Lock on the Door

-Now that the room is one big crib, it’s a good idea to make sure our little toddlers stay in their rooms.
+Now that the room is one big crib, it’s a good idea to make sure your toddler stays in their room once they’ve transitioned to a toddler bed

 Put a baby gate or monkey lock on the door to keep your child in their room in the middle of the night.
 Some parents also turn the door knob around so they can lock the door from the outside.

-I have heard crazy stories about children getting into all kinds of things in the middle of the night when they were able to be up and about freely!
+I have heard crazy stories about children getting into all kinds of things in the middle of the night.

 Step 5—Have a Monitor Ready